arittrosaha/DefinitelyNotInstagram/README.md

 ## Current Technologies
 #### [Backend](https://github.com/arittrosaha/DefinitelyNotInstagram/tree/master/app)

+The app was built using Ruby on Rails on the back end with a PostgreSQL database.
+Back end structure is RESTful and all the data requests use AJAX and are fulfilled with a JSON API.
+Associations are used to prefetch data in order to minimize SQL queries to the database.

+Languages:
+* Ruby
+* SQL

+Notable Gems:
-* Ruby on Rails
+* rails - Ruby on Rails for a MVC backend
-* Notable Gems:
 * pg - PostgreSQL for database.
-  * bcrypt - For authentication to securely hash and salt user passwords.
+* bcrypt - to securely hash and salt user passwords.
-  * paperclip - For file uploading.
+* paperclip - for file uploading.
   * Note - This gem has been depricated.
 In the near future, the app will be transitioned to Active Storage.
-  * jQuery Rails - For the use of ajax calls and respective promises.
+* jQuery Rails - for the use of ajax calls and respective promises.
-  * figaro - For integrating Heroku to host the application live.
-  * aws-sdk - For utilizing Amazon Web Service's(AWS) S3 for storing user profile picture and uploads in a scalable manner.
+* aws-sdk - for utilizing Amazon Web Service's(AWS) S3 for storing user profile picture and uploads in a scalable manner.

 #### [Frontend](https://github.com/arittrosaha/DefinitelyNotInstagram/tree/master/frontend)

+The front end is built completely in React.js and in conjunction with Redux clientside storage.
+React's virtual DOM allows and diffing algorithm for lightning-quick and efficient rerendering without requiring new pages to be sent from the server.
+Even modals appear/disappear using React rather than toggling CSS display properties.

+Languages:
+* JavaScript ES6
+* HTML5
+* CSS3

+Notable npm packages:
 * React and other relevant React npm packages.
 * Redux and other relevant Redux npm packages.
 * Webpack and other relevent Webpack npm packages.